 - See the BLOCK/ACCEPT > Web App Monitor page in the Barracuda Web Security Gateway web interface to configure.
 See How to Configure Web Application Monitoring for more information and examples.

 For schools, using SSL Inspection and Web Application Monitoring provides powerful benefits with common use cases such as these:

 - G Suite Control Over HTTPS - Granular regulation of G Suite tools over HTTPS (Business Gmail as opposed to personal Gmail, and more)

 - Facebook Control Over HTTPS - Granular regulation of Facebook applications (chat, posting, games, etc.)

-- Alert authorities of emerging cases of cyberbullying, harassment, or loss of confidential data using the Suspicious Keyword Tracking feature.
+- Alert authorities of emerging cases of cyberbullying, harassment, or loss of confidential data using the Suspicious and Sensitive Keyword Tracking feature.
 Monitor social messaging in real time, with keyword alert emails to teachers or administrators.
 This feature does not require the use of SSL Inspection unless you want to monitor HTTPS traffic content, and is available on the Barracuda Web Security Gateway 610 and higher.